frkngksl/HintInject/README.md

 According to the MSDN document, I learned that this field is used by Windows Loader to find the address of that import, which is imported by name, directly from the export name table of the DLL it is in.
 However, in the same document, it was stated that if the function cannot be found by using this field, that function will be searched via a binary search operation in the DLL's export name table.
 Based on this sentence, I thought that putting an incorrect value for this field would not disrupt the DLL Loading process.

 As I mentioned above, there is an entry to the Hint/Name table corresponding to each function to be imported.
 In other words, we have 2 bytes to use for each import.
+By combining multiple imports, enough Hint fields can be obtained to store malicious shellcodes.
+As a result, one can use a loader binary to embed the shellcode in the Hint/Name entries of the fake import DLL entry.
+That loader binary can reach these entries to merge the shellcode to be executed during runtime.

+HideThunk can be used to create such a loader that holds the shellcode in its Hint/Name table.

 # Files